sandra-suozzo/English5IB/content/en/docs/Databases/DBMS.md

 ## Database Management System

-A database management system (DB/MS) can store, edit and organise
+A database management system (DBMS) can store, edit and organise

 - It stores data in one central location
 - It control who can access and edit the data.